 The selected financial data set forth below presents the historical financial data of our Company and Huntsman Specialty, our predecessor, as of the dates and for the period indicated.
 In accordance with U.S. GAAP, Huntsman Specialty is considered the acquirer of the businesses transferred to us in connection with our transactions with ICI and Huntsman Specialty and with BP Chemicals at the close of business on June 30, 1999 because the shareholders of Huntsman Specialty acquired majority control of the businesses transferred to us.
 The summary financial and other data as of and for the nine months ended September 30, 2003 and 2002 has been derived from the unaudited financial statements of our Company included elsewhere in this prospectus.
 The summary financial and other data as of December 31, 2002 and 2001, and for the each of the three years ended December 31, 2002 has been derived from the audited financial statements of our Company included elsewhere in this prospectus.
-The summary financial data for the year ended December 31, 1999 has been derived from audited financial statements of J and for the year ended December 31, 1998 and six month period ended June 30, 1999 has been derived from the unaudited financial statements of Huntsman Specialty.
+The summary financial data as of and for the six month period ended December 31, 1999 has been derived from audited financial statements of Huntsman Specialty.
 The summary financial data as of December 31, 1998 and June 30, 1999 has been derived from the unaudited financial statements of Huntsman Specialty.
 You should read the selected financial data in conjunction with "Unaudited Pro Forma Financial Data", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited and unaudited financial statements included elsewhere in this prospectus.